What is a Bilateral Agreement?

 In a bilateral trade agreement, the countries involved provide each other access to their markets, which leads to trade and economic growth.
 The agreement also creates an environment that promotes fairness since a set of rules in business operations is observed.
 Here are the five areas covered by bilateral agreements:

 - With the elimination of tariffs and trade-related taxes, companies located in countries with a bilateral agreement enjoy a price advantage, especially for nations that flourish in different industries.

 - Countries involved in the agreement will not offer products at a low cost only to gain a bigger share in the market.
-They offer goods at prices that are even lower than production costs, then increase prices when they’ve overcome the competition.
+They will not offer goods at prices that are even lower than production costs, then increase prices when they’ve overcome the competition.

 - The countries will not use unfair subsidies.
 For instance, when countries subsidize energy or agriculture, producers will see lower costs, giving them an unfair advantage when they export the goods.

-- Because of the standardized business operations such as labor standards and environmental protection, exporters operate in a level playing field.
+- Because of standardized business operations such as labor standards and environmental protection, exporters operate in a level playing field.

 Advantages of Bilateral Agreements

-- Since it involves only two countries, entering into a bilateral agreement is much easier compared to multilateral trade agreements.
+- Since it involves only two countries, entering into a bilateral agreement is much easier as compared to multilateral trade agreements.